 Since its founding in 1839, the University has been committed to equal opportunity for everyone and diversity—from racial, ethnic, religious, and cultural diversity to diversity of thought.
 We were the first university in the nation to award a PhD to a woman and a medical degree to a Native American, and we are the alma mater of the first African American psychiatrist in the United States.
 In addition, Dr. Martin Luther King, Jr. received his PhD in Theology from BU in 1955.
 Today you can enjoy the activities and sense of community provided by the Howard Thurman Center for Common Ground, which connects you with the diverse cultural, social, and academic networks on campus.
 BU also offers 24 Division I sports teams; 40+ intramural and club sports; pre-professional cultural clubs such as the Black Business Student Association; and 450+ student organizations, including Alianza Latina, American Civil Liberties Union, Inner Strength Gospel Choir, Minority Association for Social Change, and UMOJA (Black Student Union).
 Admitted students from multicultural backgrounds are also invited to a multicultural community weekend.

 We know attending a private university requires an investment for students and families.
 BU invests in you too by making merit scholarships and need-based financial aid available to help meet your expenses.
 Last year we awarded over $55 million in need-based and merit-based scholarships to incoming students.
+And the BU Scholarship Assurance guarantees that BU aid offered the first year will be renewed in succeeding undergraduate years.
 Included in our merit awards are the full-tuition Trustee Scholarship and the $20,000 Presidential Scholarship.
 Visit bu.edu/finaid to learn more.

 The city of Boston